 As you explore, you’ll likely come across the 175-step wooden staircase at the end of Strada Scolii.
 The stairway leads up to the Church on the Hill.
 It has been used by Saxon churchgoers and students, as well as current Sighisoara residents and visitors since it was built in 1642!

 Visit the School and the Church on the Hill.
 The church became the main Lutheran parish of the Saxons long ago.
 You’ll get to see recently restored 15th-century murals which were painted over back in the 1700s.

 The grounds surrounding the church are home to a peaceful cemetery and the Goldsmiths’ Tower.
 The tower is now home to the cemetery keeper and appears to be in remarkable condition for its age.

 On the way back down the hill, skip the wooden staircase.
 Instead, walk along the winding road to capture Sighisoara and its towers from above.

-You’ll see how the present-day Sighisoara has grown beyond its fortified walls outward towards the countryside and mountains.
+You’ll see how the present-day Sighisoara has grown beyond its fortified walls outward towards the countryside and Carpathian mountains.

 Nevertheless, Sighisoara’s fortified center remains the focal point of history, culture, and medieval ambiance.